kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

   *Map: unique values on key name will be kept during a merge*

   SchedulingGates is an opaque list of values that if specified will block scheduling the pod.
-More info:  https://git.k8s.io/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness.
+If schedulingGates is not empty, the pod will stay in the SchedulingGated state and the scheduler will not attempt to schedule the pod.

+  SchedulingGates can only be set at pod creation time, and be removed only afterwards.

-  This is an alpha-level feature enabled by PodSchedulingReadiness feature gate.
+  This is a beta feature enabled by the PodSchedulingReadiness feature gate.

   <a name="PodSchedulingGate"></a>
   *PodSchedulingGate is associated to a Pod to guard its scheduling.*